 Some people learn the hard way by putting fabric softener in their clothing steamers to give it a fresh odor in the process.
 If a fresh scent is what you're going for, we'd recommend using our Fabric Facial.

 As we’ve said so many times already, putting anything except distilled water in a clothing steamer can result in significant damage to the product.
+The cleaning process using distilled white vinegar, along with safety precautions like emptying the water reservoir, is essential to maintain the steamer.
 But let’s dive into the scary specifics of what that damage entails.

 Corrosion